rohit99058/GitPractices/README.md

 # New Project
-This folder was created from local
+This folder was created from local.